-The research on which the two studies are based on was undertaken in the context of the DEQAR project (Database for External Quality Assurance Results).
-The project has been carried out with co-funding from the European Commission (ERASMUS+ KA3 grant).
-The content of the study and information contained therein remains the responsibilty of the authors.
+The research on which the two studies are based was undertaken in the context of the DEQAR project (Database for External Quality Assurance Results).
+The project was carried out with co-funding from the European Commission (ERASMUS+ KA3 grant).
+The content of the study and information contained therein remains the responsibility of the authors.

-The results of the pilot studies will be also presented and discussed with participants at the European Quality Assurance Forum (EQAF) taking place in Berlin on 21-23 November, during one of the three parallel plenary sessions discussing perspectives on QA.
+The results of the pilot studies were also presented and discussed with participants at the European Quality Assurance Forum (EQAF) in Berlin in 2019, during one of the three parallel plenary sessions discussing perspectives on QA.

 First Pilot Study - The translation of the ESG in institutional QA reports